matthewarmstr/file-system/README.md

 # File System Based on FAT16
 A simple yet robust file system built using a File Allocation Table (FAT) written in C. This file system supports up to 128 files in a single root directory.
 Rigorous testing methods incorporating multiple Unix shell scripts and sample text files were used to continually test the functionality of the file system.
-A custom makefile was also constructed to compile the necessary code for the disk and filesystem layers.
+Two makefiles (one each for the `apps` and `libfs` directories) compile the necessary code for the disk and filesystem layers.

 ## Interacting with the File System
 To begin, navigate to the `apps` directory for this project and run the makefile with the following terminal commands:
 ~~~
-cd [file path to this project]/apps
+cd [path to this project]/apps
 make
 ~~~
-This will compile the C code that runs the file system and automatically create a virtual disk named `disk.fs` with 8192 data blocks.
-To create one with a different number of data blocks (greater than 0, less than 8193), type the following command:
+This will set up the file system and automatically create a virtual disk named `disk.fs` with 8192 data blocks.
+To create a disk with a different number of data blocks (greater than 0, less than 8193), type the following command:
 ~~~
 ./fs_make.x <diskname> <data block count (1-8192)>
 ~~~